-8. As an option to the use of a closure fund depository account as described in § 7.2(H)(1) through (7) of this Part, the facility shall establish and maintain a closure bond in the amount necessary to properly close the facility when it is at full capacity.
-This closure bond shall be established as a pre-condition for licensure or registration as an approved facility.
+8. As an option to the use of a Closure Fund Depository Account as described in §§ 7.2(H)(1) through (7) of this Part, the facility shall establish and maintain a closure bond in the amount necessary to properly close the facility when it is at full capacity.
+This closure bond shall be established as a pre-condition for licensure as an approved facility.

 A. General Information:

-1. All facilities that process or separate construction and demolition debris and generate screenings and/or wood chips for reuse must sample and test these materials in accordance with §§ 7.3(B) and (C) of this Part.
+1. All C&D Facilities that generate screenings and/or wood chips for reuse must sample and test these materials in accordance with §§ 7.3(B) and (C) of this Part.